Building Resilient Communities

 This workshop equips communities with a practical, action-oriented plan to follow during disasters.
 Through interactive discussions and scenario-based exercises, participants identify local risks, map available resources, and establish clear roles and responsibilities for an effective response.
 The workshop fosters collaboration among community members, emergency services, and local organisations to ensure a coordinated approach when disaster strikes.
 By the end of the session, communities will have a tailored response plan that enhances preparedness, minimises confusion, and strengthens resilience in times of crisis.

-Community Led Disaster Exercises
+Community-led Disaster Exercises

 This session puts the Community Response Plan into action, allowing participants to test and refine their roles in a simulated disaster scenario.
 Through a hands-on, interactive approach, community members work together to enact their plan, identify gaps, and strengthen coordination with local emergency services.
 This exercise builds confidence, enhances problem-solving skills, and ensures that the plan is practical and effective.
 By the end of the session, the community will have a clearer understanding of their response capabilities and be better prepared for real-world emergencies.